senocular/senocular.github.com/articles/js_types_of_scopes.md

 globalThis.foo // undefined
 ```

-_* As of this writing Safari does not expose the script scope to modules_
+_Note: Currently Safari incorrectly does not expose the script scope to modules._

 ## Module Scope